-Saturday Night Live, Existentialism, Political theory, Beyonce, & The New Yorker
+Saturday Night Live, Existentialism, Political theory, McSweeney's, Beyonce, & The New Yorker

 Hey Spiders!
 My name is Cory, and I’m a sophomore and transfer student.
-I’m planning to major in Rhetoric and Communication and minor in Sociology.
+I’m a double major in Rhetoric and Communication and Women, Gender, and Sexuaity Studies.
 My goal in life is to one day work at Olivia Pope & Associates, or at least work in crisis management or public relations.
 I grew up between Florida, Colorado, and Virginia, and similar to Cady Heron in Mean Girls, I was homeschooled.
 I love traveling, shopping at Target, spending time with my cat (named Soren Kittegaard), attempting to keep up with the Kardashians, reading Albert Camus, and hanging out with friends.
 Keep an eye out for some posts specifically about the transfer life!
 Sneak peek: so far it’s been fantastic.